ISucena/SkillsResume/README.md

 ## Tech Skills and Certifications

 Please click on the drop-down arrows below to see a description of the technical skills I have acquired and proof of completion for each skill.
+If you do not see the drop-down arrows simply click on the skill name.

 <h2> Technical Skills </h2>